RynTurtle/Snappingbot-Commands/README.md

 +subcount - returns the amount of subs the channel has (requires authentication)

-+roll - returns a number from 1 to 100
++roll - (maximum number) - this will send a random number in chat from 1 to the maximum number specified

-+d20 -  returns a number from 1 to 20

 Info
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------